 Human factors engineering test for medical device FDA compliance.

-Many companies make the costly mistake of treating Human Factors Engineering as a final checkbox to tick before their FDA submission.
-This approach almost always leads to problems, forcing expensive redesigns and causing significant delays.
-A much smarter strategy is to integrate HFE into your design process from the very beginning.
-By thinking about the end-user from day one, you can identify and solve potential usability issues while they are still easy and inexpensive to fix.
-This guide is designed to show you how to do just that.
-We’ll cover the essential steps for building a proactive human factors engineering FDA strategy that not only satisfies regulatory requirements but also results in a safer, more effective, and more successful medical device.
+I see companies make the same costly mistake over and over: treating Human Factors Engineering as a final checkbox before their FDA submission.
+This reactive approach almost guarantees problems, forcing expensive redesigns and causing frustrating delays.
+The smarter path?
+Weave HFE into your design process from the very beginning.
+By thinking about the end-user from day one, you solve usability issues while they are still simple and inexpensive to fix.
+This guide will show you exactly how to build a proactive human factors engineering FDA strategy that satisfies regulatory requirements and creates a safer, more successful medical device.

 Key Takeaways